Q. Where do I start?

 Q. What is the Maltz Performing Arts Center?

 A. The Milton and Tamar Maltz Performing Arts Center at The Temple–Tifereth Israel (MPAC) opened in 2015 after extensive restoration and renovation of the structure, which first served as a synagogue in 1924.
 Today, the center is an active venue for performances and events, including lectures and music concerts, including the Silver Hall Concert Series (during which our department ensembles perform).
-Phase One included Silver Hall, a 1,000-seat concert hall for large ensemble performances, and Koch Hall, a 90-seat recital hall for smaller performances.
+Phase One includes Silver Hall, a 1,000-seat concert hall for large ensemble performances, and Koch Hall, a 90-seat recital hall for smaller performances.
 Phase Two includes a proscenium theater, a blackbox studio theater, rehearsal studios, practice rooms, and costume and scene shops, and is currently under construction.